 - The protocol for a possible ring vaccination has been formally approved by the national regulatory authority and Ethics Review Board of the Democratic Republic of the Congo Vaccine. - International vaccine deployment and cold chain shipment to DRC is not advised at this point.
-Planning and arrangements should be in place for immediate deployment if necessary. - The government of the Democratic Republic of the Congo and MSF with support of WHO and other partners are working on detailed planning and readiness to offer access to the rVSV ZEBOV experimental/investigational vaccine, within the Expanded Access framework, with informed consent and in compliance with good clinical practice. - Planning and readiness should be completed urgently to be able to rapidly initiate ring vaccination should an EVD laboratory confirmed case be identified outside already defined chains of transmission.
+Planning and arrangements should be in place for immediate deployment if necessary. - The government of the Democratic Republic of the Congo and MSF with support of WHO and other partners are working on detailed planning and readiness to offer access to the rVSV ZEBOV experimental/ investigational vaccine, within the Expanded Access framework, with informed consent and in compliance with good clinical practice. - Planning and readiness should be completed urgently to be able to rapidly initiate ring vaccination should an EVD laboratory confirmed case be identified outside already defined chains of transmission.
 The vaccine would be offered to contacts and contacts of contacts of a confirmed EVD case, including health care workers and field laboratory workers. - MOH, with support from WHO and partners continue active surveillance and response activities, including completing the contact follow-up period for already identified contacts, and conducting rapid laboratory evaluation of suspected cases as per WHO guidelines.

-Infection prevention and control and WASH
+Infection prevention and control (IPC) and WASH

-- Following a rapid review of WASH/IPC requirements in four health areas and the Likati hospital, gaps have been identified in terms of lack of latrines, showers, waste management equipment, and running water. - Additional WASH equipment has been received in Kisangani and is awaiting transportation to Likati.
+Following a rapid review of WASH/IPC requirements in four health areas and the Likati hospital, gaps have been identified in terms of lack of latrines, showers, waste management equipment, and running water.